Conductor / Composer Matthias Bamert

 MB: I’m the

 this is what comes with experience.
 As a young conductor, I remember

 not knowing in a rehearsal what had to be rehearsed.
+This means what

-have a series of three or four performances of the same program, does each performance
+a series of three or four performances of the same program, does each performance

 MB: I try to

-be inspiring, each time create again the moment when something very important
+inspiring, each time create again the moment when something very important

 is happening.
 I don’t know whether I succeed, but I certainly try to

 get every concert to be better.
 Why repeat something?
 In music

 BD: But you